BIELEMA: CHALLENGING THE MOST CONTROVERSIAL ASSUMPTIONS OF THE 20TH CENTURY

 Bret Bielema, EDSBS Man of the Year 2006, takes on the most controversial assumptions of the 20th century in an AP interview earlier this week.
-Say what you will about him–he’s a man of range and intellectual depth.
+Say what you will about him--he's a man of range and intellectual depth.

 “I understand why certain teams get exemptions.